Multiverse/Multiverse-Core/README.md

 * Want others to love Multiverse too?
 You can join the [Multiverse Discord community](https://discord.gg/NZtfKky) and help others with issues and setup!
 * A Multiverse guru?
 You can update our [Wiki](https://github.com/Multiverse/multiverse-web) with your latest tip, tricks and guides!
 The wiki open for all to edit and improve.
 * Love coding?
 You could look at ["State: Open to PR"](https://github.com/Multiverse/Multiverse-Core/labels/State%3A%20Open%20to%20PR) and ["Resolution: Accepted"](https://github.com/Multiverse/Multiverse-Core/labels/Resolution%3A%20Accepted) issues.
 We're always happy to receive bug fixes and feature additions as [pull requests](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/).
-* If you'd like to make a financial contribution to the project, do consider joining our [Patreon](https://www.patreon.com/dumptruckman) or make a one-time donation [here](https://paypal.me/dumptruckman)!
+* If you'd like to make a financial contribution to the project, do consider donating to our [Github Sponsors](https://github.com/sponsors/Multiverse) or [Open Collective](https://opencollective.com/multiverse-plugins)!

 Additionally, we would like to give a big thanks to everyone that has supported Multiverse over the years, as well as those in the years to come.
 Thank you!